HomeHealth articlesdepressionPostpartum Depression - Causes | Symptoms | Risk Factors | Diagnosis | Treatment | Home Remedies

 Postpartum psychosis is treated in the hospital with the help of drugs like antipsychotics, mood stabilizers, and benzodiazepines.
 In severe cases, ECT (electroconvulsive therapy), which is a procedure where small electrical currents are passed through the brain to trigger brief seizures, is used.
 This causes changes in brain chemistry and reduces the symptoms of psychosis.

-Yes, PPD can be seen in fathers too, and it is called paternal postpartum depression.
+Yes, postpartum depression can be seen in fathers, too, and it is called paternal postpartum depression.
 They have the same symptoms as mothers.
 Young fathers or fathers who have a relationship and financial problems are at risk.
 Treatment is the same as that for mothers.

 Conclusion:

 PPD is a very common condition seen after childbirth.
-It creates negative thoughts and feelings about yourself, people around you, your situation, and also your future.
-Keep in mind that postpartum depression is a medical ailment and not an indication of your parenting skills.
+It creates negative thoughts and feelings about oneself and other people, one’s situation, and also the future.
+Keep in mind that postpartum depression is a medical ailment and not an indication of one’s parenting skills.
 Asking for assistance is a sign of strength and a crucial step on the road to recovery.
 With proper care and treatment, this can be changed.
-If you want to know more about postpartum depression and how it can affect your life, consult a psychiatrist online.
+If one wants to know more about postpartum depression and how it can affect their life, one can consult a psychiatrist.

 Frequently Asked Questions